magiclane/magiclane-maps-sdk-examples-for-android/LocationWikipedia/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
 - Search for a landmark.
-- Request Wikipedia info about first resulted landmark, if exists.
+- Request Wikipedia info about the first landmark in the resulting list, if it exists.

 ## Build instructions